Vehicle registration plates of New Zealand: Exceptions

-Since the change to the LLLnnn format, the letters I, O and X have appeared only on plates starting with "AAI", "AAO", and "AAX" respectively; presumably the potential for confusing these letters with numbers and other similar looking letters was only realised after those initial series.
+Since the change to the LLLnnn format, the letters I, O and X have appeared only on plates starting with AAI, AAO, and AAX respectively; presumably the potential for confusing these letters with numbers and other similar looking letters was only realised after those initial series.
 Current plates eschew the letters I, O, V, and X, meaning that letter sequences skip straight from HZZ to JAA and NZZ to PAA.

 A number of three-letter combinations have been skipped, mainly to avoid offence.
-These include: ARS, ASS, BAD, BAG, BAT, BRA, BUM, BUT, CNT, CUM, CUN, DUM, FAG, FAK, FAT, FCK, FKN, FKQ, FKU, FQM, FQN, FUC, FUK, FUQ, FUZ, HAG, JAP, JEW, KFC, KGB, KKK, KLL, KNT, KUM, LSD, NAZ, NGA, PEE and PMS.
+These include: FAG, FKN, FUC, FUK, FUQ, KGB, KKK, KUM and NGA.
 Despite possible negative connotations, the FTP and GAY combinations were issued during 2011 and NGR in 2021.

 Some MG models featured plates with serials in the MG series, used as semi-personalised plates, in advance of the official MG release.
 The full BMW series has been bought up by BMW dealers for similar use, while some Hyundai and Kia cars feature plates with serials in the HYU and KIA series respectively.

 Serials in the CCC and DCC series have been reserved, presumably for diplomatic vehicles.
-The combinations EBA, FCC, FNA–FNZ, G(A–H)A, MMM, NWA, PCP, PDW, PFZ, PGF, PGR, PHN, PQW, and PSD were also excluded.
+The combinations EBA, FCC, FNA–FNZ, G(A–H)A, MMM, NWA, PCP, PDW, PFZ, PGF, PGR, PHN, PQW, PSD, and PUB were also excluded.

 Car-dealers use a separate temporary series of yellow-coloured plates.
 These use one of several combinations of letters and numbers, most often a letter X followed by up to four digits.
 Originally black, these plates later became yellow in colour.

-In May 2019, after the Christchurch mosque shootings, the NZTA offered to replace any plates with the prefix "GUN" (issued in 2013) on request, although the series was not withdrawn.
+In May 2019, after the Christchurch mosque shootings, the NZTA offered to replace any plates in the GUN series (issued in 2013) on request, although the series was not withdrawn.

 Plate series with approximate year issued

 Commemorative plates

 In general, numbers in the systems do not have leading zeroes, starting with 1000 in the LLnnnn system and 100 and later 1 in the LLLnnn system.
-A commemorative series of plates celebrating New Zealand's national rugby union team, the All Blacks, follows the LLnnnn system but with a leading zero after the letters "AB" (for "All Blacks"), giving them the format AB0nnn.
+A commemorative series of plates celebrating New Zealand's national rugby union team, the All Blacks, follows the LLnnnn system but with a leading zero after the letters AB, giving them the format AB0nnn.

 In 1990 a special series of commemorative plates marked the country's sesquicentenary.
 These had the format nnnnNZ, with the lettering in red on white.